KAMI-Github/ERC721-AC/README.md

 #### `setBaseURI(string memory baseURI)`

 Updates the base URI for token metadata.
-Only callable by contract owner.
+Only callable by users with OWNER_ROLE.

 ```shell
 cast send --rpc-url <rpc_url> \